 Fiscal Year (dollars in thousands)

-2013 \$1,091,564

-2014 1,149,370
+2014 \$1,149,370

 2015 1,151,673

 2016 1,166,673

-1,191,673
+2017 1,191,673

+2018 1,183,580

-The Administration is not requesting funding for 21st CCLC for fiscal year 2018.
-While limited evaluation and survey data from certain States and individual centers highlights benefits from participation, such as improved behavior and classroom grades, overall program performance data show that the 21st CCLC is not achieving its goal of helping students, particularly those who attend low-performing schools, meet challenging State academic standards.
-For example, on average from 2013 to 2015, less than 20 percent of program participants improved from not proficient to proficient or above on State assessments in reading and mathematics.
-Additionally, student improvement in academic grades was limited, with States reporting higher math and English grades for less than half of "regular program participants."
+The Administration is not requesting funding for 21st CCLC for fiscal year 2019.
+While limited evaluation and survey data from certain States and individual centers demonstrate benefits from participation, such as improved behavior and classroom grades, overall program performance data show that the 21st CCLC program is not achieving its goal of helping students, particularly those who attend low-performing schools, meet challenging State academic standards.
+For example, in 2016, only 26 percent of elementary school program participants improved from not proficient to proficient or above on State assessments in reading and only 19 percent of middle and high school program participants improved from not proficient to proficient or above on State assessments in mathematics.
+Furthermore, student improvement in academic grades was limited, with States reporting higher math and English grades for less than half of "regular program participants," defined as students who attended programs for 30 days or more during a school year.
+Additionally, the last rigorous national evaluation of the program, conducted in 2005, found the program had limited academic impact (see https://www2.ed.gov/rschstat/eval/other/cclcfinalreport/cclcfinal.pdf).